art-emini/StreamerCam/README.md

 # StreamerCam

-Funny Picture = Good Webcam
+## Funny Pictures = Good Webcam

+Note: This is in beta, documentation is coming soon.